 Over the years Dell often asked me to come in as a partner.
 I knew it would be a disaster if I did.
 Then in the early nineties, Dell wanted me to buy Eve’s Garden outright, but she wanted an amount that would give her enough money to live comfortably for rest of her life.
 I spent months with a calculator trying to figure out her business.
 She had several minor stock holders who wouldn’t sell.
 As my lawyer said, “Why build a new business on a toxic waste dump?”
 After I turned down her offer, Dell and I grew further apart.
 When we talked on the phone, she would often cry.
 Whereupon I’d say, “If you’re going to cry, I’m going to hang up.
 As strong as she was she was always wallowing in regrets and self-pity.

-Just a month ago, I visited her in the nursing home and it was dreadful.
+When I visited her in the nursing home, it was dreadful.
 She was lying helpless in bed literally wasting away.
 Her body was a series of bones held together with skin pulled over them.
 Oh no!
 Never would I ever want to end up like this.
 Several of my good friends have agreed to take me out if I ever reach that stage.
 As I sat there talking to Dell, I asked why did she cling to life?
 What was her unfinished business?